f4exb/sdrangel/plugins/channelmimo/doa2/readme.md

 <h2>Principle of operation</h2>

 DOA estimation is based on the "FFT" correlation function and active only when selected with (A.2).
-FFT analysis helps in removing non essential contributions and is more efficient than simple product wutn conjugate (A.B*).
+FFT analysis helps in removing non essential contributions and is more efficient than simple product with conjugate (A.B*).

 It assumes that channel A is connected to antenna 1 or antenna of reference (device stream 0) and channel B is connected antenna 2 the second antenna (device stream 1) in the following configuration:

 ![Interferometer antennas](../../../doc/img/interferometer_antennas.png)

-<h3>Configuring the scope dsisplay</h3>
+<h3>Configuring the scope display</h3>

 The scope shall be configured to have X and Y displays with Y1 set to a magnitude display projection and X to a phase related projection.
 See scope controls in B section for setup.
 Here are the different possibilities:
   - **X**: Phi, DOAP, DOAN